selectel/terraform-provider-selectel/website/docs/r/mks_cluster_v1.html.markdown

 * `maintenance_window_start` - (Optional) Represents UTC time in "hh:mm:ss" format of when the cluster will start its maintenance tasks.
    Changing this updates maintenance window start time.

+* `zonal` - (Optional) Specifies that only a single zonal master will be created.
+    It is needed if highly available control-plane is not required.
+    Accepts true or false.
+Defaults to false.
+    Argument "enable_patch_version_auto_upgrade" should be explicitly set to false in case of zonal cluster.
+    Changing this creates a new cluster.

 ## Attributes Reference